Stephen-Gates/service-locations/README.md

 # Service Locations

-*An experiment repackaging service location data.*
+*An experiment in repackaging service location data.*

 There are many [tabular location datasets published on data.qld.gov.au](https://data.qld.gov.au/dataset?q=location).
 A subset of these describe service locations, e.g. the locations of hospitals, schools and fire stations.